imhsz/rabbit/README.md

         --- ngnix-tuzi.conf Nginx config
 ```

 We have already implement basic RBAC module and Blog module（Article and Album equal to enterprise News and Production）, And have a Dashboard back-end UI, The UI can accelerated development.
-which inspiration by：[http://www.beautyart.top](http://www.beautyart.top), you can visit it to see how it is.

 1. Role-Based Access Control
 2. Amaze UI v2.7.0（little back-end）和jQuery EasyUI v1.4.2（back-end table CRUD）、Bootstrap v3.3.5（front-end）mixed